George Schlatter

-George Schlatter (born December 31, 1932) is an American television producer and director, best known for Rowan & Martin's Laugh-In and founder of the American Comedy Awards.
+George Schlatter (born December 31, 1929) is an American television producer and director, best known for Rowan & Martin's Laugh-In, founder of the American Comedy Awards, and author of Still Laughing: A Life in Comedy (Unnamed Press 2023).

 For his work on television, Schlatter has a star on the Hollywood Walk of Fame at 7030 Hollywood Blvd.

 Life and career

-Schlatter was born in Birmingham, Alabama, and raised in Webster Groves, Missouri, a St. Louis inner-ring suburb.
-Born the son of a violinist mother and a salesman father.
-He is Jewish.
+Schlatter was born on December 31, 1929, in Birmingham, Alabama, and raised in Webster Groves, Missouri, a St. Louis inner-ring suburb.
+His father, George Schlatter, was a salesman, and his mother, Miriam Hoover, was a violinist.
+Schlatter is a Christian, although he is often described as Jewish.
+His father was a Presbyterian of German descent, and his mother was a Christian Scientist.
 As a teenager, Schlatter sang for two seasons with the St. Louis Municipal Opera, where his mother also performed.
 He attended Pepperdine University in Los Angeles, California.

 Schlatter was a Hollywood agent in the band and act department of MCA Records.
 After several years, he left to become general manager at the Sunset Strip nightclub Ciro's.
 The comedy team of Dan Rowan and Dick Martin performed there.
 In the early 1960s, following a short stint in Las Vegas, he started producing variety series and specials for television.
 Between 1964 and 1970, he oversaw the annual telecast of the Grammy Awards.
 In 1968, he formed George Schlatter Productions, noted for Rowan and Martin's Laugh In on NBC.

 In the 1970s and 1980s, Schlatter produced and directed several television series, while continuing to produce variety specials.
 In 1987, he started "The American Comedy Awards", which was an annual event through 2001.
 Schlatter also produced a few feature films, and owns The Editing Company, which for many years was one of Hollywood's busiest state-of-the-art post production facilities.

-He is married to former actress Jolene Brand who was a regular on several Ernie Kovacs shows of the early 1960s.
-They have two daughters, Andrea and Maria.
-Andrea Justine is a champion equestrian rider.
-Maria S. Schlatter is an Emmy award winning television producer.
+Schlatter has been married to actress Jolene Brand since 1956, who was a regular on several Ernie Kovacs shows of the early 1960s.
+They have two daughters.